 'All Of This Panic Could Have Been Prevented': Author Max Brooks On COVID-19

 Apocalyptic novelist Max Brooks is something of an expert on planning for pandemics and other disasters.
-The author, whose books include World War Z, Germ Warfare and the forthcoming Devolution, has toured the CDC and reviewed government response plans related to various emergency situations — all in the course of research.
+The author, whose books include World War Z, Germ Warfare and the forthcoming Devolution, has toured the Centers for Disease Control and Prevention and has reviewed government response plans related to various emergency situations — all in the course of research.

 "We have a network in place that we as taxpayers have been funding to get us ready for something just like this," Brooks says of the U.S. response to the COVID-19 pandemic.
-But, he adds, "we have been disastrously slow and disorganized from day one."
+But, he adds, "we have been disastrously slow and disorganized from Day 1."

 Brooks says the notion that the U.S. government was blindsided by the pandemic is "an onion of layered lies."